agoodlad-research-notes/iu-research-submissions-for-roger-temam-spring-2022-spring-2024-portfolio/index.md

-## IU Covid Era Spring 2020-Fall 2021 Portfolio
+## IU Research Submissions for Roger Temam Spring 2022-Spring 2024 Portfolio

 %GIVE DESCRIPTION ABOUT THIS PAGE, THEN UPLOAD LOGIC RESEARCH NOTES
 %THEN MAKE REPOSITORY ABOUT ROGER TEMAM PAPERS